tomvita/MyNXCheats/Miraculous  Rise of the Sphinx/readme.md

 ![2022102720280100-CCFA659F4857F96DDA29AFEDB2E166E6](https://user-images.githubusercontent.com/68505331/198284337-9aa3bcab-9385-43a8-adc7-37b1b1eb39f1.jpg)
 Go back to game and unfreeze the action ZL+ZR+L. See that she is rising.
 Which confirm one of the candidate is the right one.
 Next use freeze and unfreeze to narrow down until you find the actual address.
+### testing if the value is the right one with a temporary moon jump code
 Add this address to bookmark then add bookmark to cheat (while she is rising).
 By now you knwo the rising is a value around 15 float.
 You can also just put this value before you add to cheat.
 Test it by putting a conditinal key to this cheat "B" is the jump key so it make for a good choice.
 Test the code and verify you are able to do moon jump.
 The address you just found is only going to be valid for a short duration.
 We need to make use of it before it changes or the effort until now needs to be repeated.
+### finding game code to hook a cheat
 Disable the freeze game code. (don't want to use it to freeze the game anymore)
 ![2022102720404800-CCFA659F4857F96DDA29AFEDB2E166E6](https://user-images.githubusercontent.com/68505331/198287006-76ad17d6-960e-40ca-a706-d176404188aa.jpg)
 Press Rstick to go from bookmark to memory explorer